Riding On Insulin | Action sports + Alaskan adventure retreats for kids, teens and adults with type 1 diabetes

 ON THE AGENDA

 You'll fly from your preferred location to Fairbanks, Alaska!
-Your flight and one night in a shared hotel room is covered as a part of your retreat experience.
+Your flight is not covered as a part of your retreat experience, but your hotel room is.
 You'll land in Fairbanks and shuttle to the hotel to meet up with other retreat guests for dinner and meet-and-greet (depending on your time of arrival).

 We'll depart Fairbanks first thing in the morning, with a quick stop at a grocery store so everyone can grab any snacks they want for the week.
-Much of our first day is spent getting up to the Arctic because the drive north of Fairbanks takes between 7-9 hours.
+Much of our first day is spent getting up to the Arctic because the drive north of Fairbanks takes about 7 hours.

 On the epic drive up the Dalton Highway (Of "Ice Road Truckers" TV fame), you'll get to cross the mighty Yukon River, cross the Arctic Circle — of course have your photo taken, and see the most gorgeous, dynamic landscapes featuring arctic tundra, Black Spruce forests, and rolling hills until the massive Brooks Range comes into view.